 Soprano Celine Mogielnicki is a versatile artist, recognised for her “delicious” (Opera Today) and “finely balanced" (NY Times) singing.
 She has appeared in concert with the National Symphony Orchestra, American Symphony Orchestra, National Music Festival, Southwest Florida Symphony, Transfiguration Choirs of New York City, in addition to guest artist engagements with Hudson Valley Chamber Music and the Rhinebeck Chamber Music Society.

-Future engagements and projects include Beethoven’s Mass in C with the National Music Festival, a recording for Naxos of Schönberg’s Second String Quartet in a new arrangement for string orchestra, and Heldin, a multi genre theatrical concert piece exploring the emotional journey of femininity through the music of Richard Strauss to be presented in 2019 in Berlin and New York in collaboration with the 23Arts Initiative.
+Engagements for the 2018/2019 season include Beethoven’s Mass in C with the National Music Festival, a recording for Naxos of Schönberg’s Second String Quartet in a new arrangement for string orchestra, and Heldin, a concert piece exploring the emotional journey of femininity through the music of Richard Strauss to be presented in 2019 in Berlin and New York in collaboration with the 23Arts Initiative.

 As a concert artist, her programming inspiration comes from a deep desire to examine important cultural and social issues and a strong instinct to depart from the existing structure that defines the classical concert.
 Creative projects include an Asperger Syndrome Recital featuring music of selected composers with documented Spectrum related traits (supported by a grant from the Sing for Hope Foundation and the Global and Regional Aspergers Syndrome Partnership) and a "Farm to Table" food sustainability recital; a sold-out event in collaboration with the Mario Batali Foundation and Eataly NYC.